 The school recognizes outstanding performance in course work by awarding the Bachelor of Arts in Journalism degree with three levels of distinction: Distinction, 3.7 cumulative grade point average; High Distinction, 3.8 cumulative grade point average; and Highest Distinction, 3.9 cumulative grade point average.
 Students must have a minimum of 60 graded credit hours at Indiana University to be considered for distinction degrees.

 Class standing is based on the number of credit hours completed:

 Junior, 56 to 85 credits

 Senior, 86 or more credits

 The School of Journalism will not use the Extended-X policy in calculating grade point averages for internal purposes and degree requirements.
 For example, a grade of FX will be calculated as F, and a grade of DX will be calculated as D. This calculation will apply to all categories of academic standing: good, probation and dismissal, class rank, and all grade point average requirements in the degree, including cumulative, semester, major, and second concentration.

 A student may use the Extended-X option for purposes of the university transcript.
-An undergraduate student who has repeated a course for which he or she received a grade below an A during the first 45 hours of course work may request to have only the last grade in that course counted in the student’s grade point average as entered on the student’s transcript.
+An undergraduate student who has repeated a course for which he or she received a grade below an A may request to have only the last grade in that course counted in the student's grade point average as entered on the student's transcript.
 A student may exercise this option for no more than three courses, totaling no more than 10 credit hours.
 A student may use the Extended-X option on the transcript only once for a given course.
-Requests for approval of Extended-X courses must be made to the school’s recorder no later than the automatic withdrawal deadline during the semester in which the courses are being retaken.
+Requests for approval of Extended-X courses must be made to the school's recorder prior to graduation.

 Students are in good academic standing when their semester, cumulative, and major grade point averages are 2.00 (C) or above.
 Students must be in good academic standing to graduate.